 The Company has not accepted any deposits which are not in compliance with therequirements of the Act.
 The Company has no overdue deposits as at the end of the yearunder review.

-In accordance with the Section 152 of the Companies Act 2013 Mr. Deepak Shyamsunder Maliwal is retiring at theensuing Annual General Meeting.
-Mr. Deepak Shyamsunder Maliwal being eligible offerhimself for re-appointment.
+In accordance with the Section 152 of the Companies Act 2013 Mr. Narayanlal PannalalKalantri retires by rotation at the ensuing Annual General Meeting and being eligibleoffers himself for re-appointment.

 FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS